pacifics/PassDao/README.md

 ## The forum (http://forum.passdao.org/)

 Used to discuss the prospective projects and proposals before submitting to the Blockchain.
 Works on a Linux server with Discourse (cf http://www.discourse.org/).
 A user field "PublicKey" allows linking the forum users with one of their Ethereum adresses for instance for giveaway programs of DAO shares.
+Links in the header of the forum allows accessing to the smart contracts of the Dapp.

 =